 High heritability of coral traits

 The results of the overall analysis reveal that the heritability of coral traits has considerable heterogeneity that can be explained by trait type.
-The final model using trait type as the sole explanatory factor had substantial residual heterogeneity (QE85 = 459, p < 0.0001), with the total percent of variance not attributable to sampling error, I2total = 91%, composed of predominantly between-study variance (I2study = 57% of total), but with substantial within-study variance (I2estimate = 34% of total) as well.
+The final selected model used trait type as the sole explanatory factor, and had substantial residual heterogeneity (QE85 = 478, p < 0.0001), with the total percent of variance not attributable to sampling error, I2total = 91%, composed of predominantly between-study variance (I2study = 57% of total), but with substantial within-study variance (I2estimate = 34% of total) as well.
 In all models, random effects involving estimate ID, study ID, or estimate ID nested in study ID were always selected, with no support for random effects involving species.

 Trait type was by far the most important predictor of heritability across all studies (Table S1), with traits such as gene expression having low heritability (h2 < 0.25); photochemistry, growth, nutrient content, symbiont abundance, morphology, and symbiont community having moderate heritability (h2 = 0.25–0.5); and immune response and survival/larval settlement success having the highest heritability estimates (h2 > 0.5; Fig. 2).
 However, models that included additive effects of trait type + heritability type and trait type + life stage were supported by model selection (i.e., they fit almost as well as the model with trait type alone).
-However, the effect sizes of heritability type and life stage were weak relative to the effect of different trait types (Table S2; Fig. S2).
-For example, broad-sense heritabilities were 1.4–2.1 times higher than narrow-sense heritability and heritability varied by a factor of 1.5 to 2.4 across different life stages (within the same trait type), whereas trait type differences were much larger, being up to 6.7 times larger in the case of survival vs. gene expression.
+However, the effect sizes of both were small relative to the effect of different trait types (Table S2; Fig. S2).
+For example, broad-sense heritabilities were 1.4–2.1 times higher than narrow-sense heritability and varied by a factor of 1.1 to 2.1 across different life stages (within the same trait type), whereas trait type differences were much larger, being up to 6.7 times larger in the case of survival vs. gene expression.
 Estimates for the mean heritability of different traits ranged from low to high, but most traits were moderately heritable (Fig. 2).
-Gene expression traits had the lowest estimated mean heritability (h2=0.12), while survival had the highest (h2=0.79), followed by immune response (h2=0.61), with the other estimated trait mean heritabilities falling between 0.26–0.50 (Fig. 2).
+Gene expression traits had the lowest estimated mean heritability (h2=0.12), while survival had the highest (h2=0.79), followed by immune response (h2=0.62), with the other estimated trait mean heritabilities falling between 0.26–0.50 (Fig. 2).
 One estimate in particular, a value of 0.92 for Acropora millepora (Wright et al. 2019), drove the high heritability of immune response (Cook’s distance = 5.2), while all other Cook’s distances were relatively low (< 2).
 Thus, the estimated high heritability of immune response should be interpreted cautiously.

 The final model’s funnel plot exhibited no signs of publication bias (Fig. S1), and the fail-safe number (i.e. the number of null-result studies required to overturn a significant result) was an order of magnitude above five times the number of studies plus ten (1,285 >> 100), indicating that the model findings are robust to any underlying publication bias.

 Fig. 2.
-Heritability estimates ± SE for the overall dataset model.
-Traits are sorted along the spectrum according to their overall relative heritability, with values closer to 1 indicating more heritable traits.
+Heritability estimates ± SE for the trait type-only model, not accounting for differences due to (i.e., pooled across) life stage and heritability type.
+Traits are sorted along the spectrum according to their overall relative heritability, with heritability closer to one indicating more heritable traits.
 The number of estimates included in the meta-analysis for each trait type are indicated below each error bar in grey.
 The gamete compatibility trait type is excluded due to its reliance on only a single study/estimate.

 Heritability across trait types in other organisms